-Algae extracts are the proof and the consequence of the skin care industry’s recent turn to natural and green ingredients.
+Algae extract is the proof and the consequence of the skin care industry’s recent turn to natural and green ingredients.

 This extract has expanded the environmentally friendly choices that brands can make in order to meet the increasing demand for sustainable ingredients in skin care.
 As conscious consumers expect greater corporate responsibility and ingredient transparency, algae offers a great alternative for brands without compromising on efficacy.

 Here’s an incredible statistic: half the oxygen in Earth’s atmosphere is generated by algae, and what’s more, they can do a whole lot else.For instance, algae can be a sustainable alternative or, better yet, a replacement for undesirable and potentially harmful chemicals or non-vegan ingredients that are used in traditional skin care products.

 In light of the increasing demand for sustainable, natural ingredients in beauty, the algae extract skin benefits is a compelling proposition for the industry.

 What is an algae extract?

 An algae extract is a substance derived from algae and obtained through a variety of methods (which may include different extraction techniques or hydrolysis) and then processed to obtain the specific compounds or molecules that are of interest.